I am delighted to be part of such an outstanding university as Illinois Institute of Technology.

-As provost, I look forward to helping lead the way by encouraging the collaboration, coordination, and esprit de corps among all of our colleges, schools, and institutes that will be necessary to drive truly innovative thinking.
+As provost, I help lead the way by encouraging the collaboration, coordination, and esprit de corps among all of our colleges, schools, and institutes that will be necessary to drive truly innovative thinking.
 Our university community must continue to embrace these values as we navigate the next few decades of American higher education, which are certain to be times of great change.

 Thank you for your many valued contributions to Illinois Tech.
-I look forward to meeting and partnering with each of you as we continue the important mission of our university.
+Every day I enjoy meeting and partnering with each of you as we continue the important mission of our university.

 Peter Kilpatrick, Provost